Umar Sadiq: Loan to Roma

 In July 2015, Sadiq joined Roma on a one-year loan.
-He was transferred alongside his teammate and compatriot Nura Abdullahi for €250,000 each with a buyout clause of €1,250 million per player.
+He was transferred alongside his teammate and compatriot Nura Abdullahi for €250,000 each with a buyout option of €1.25 million per player.
 Having bagged eight goals in his first three Primavera matches for Roma, Sadiq made his Serie A debut on 21 November, replacing Juan Iturbe after 88 minutes in a 2–2 away draw against Bologna.
 He scored his first goal on 20 December, netting only seven minutes after coming on as an 82nd-minute substitute for Mohamed Salah, helping his team to a 2–0 home win over Genoa.
 On 6 January 2016, Sadiq bagged his second goal in his first start for Roma, opening the scoring in the 7th minute of an eventual 3–3 away draw against Chievo.
 He finished the season with two goals in six Serie A appearances.